slint-ui/slint/tools/figma_import/README.md

-# figma_import: Figma to SixtyFPS import tool
+# figma_import: Figma to Slint import tool

 This tool imports a design from Figma into a .slint file.